10 Reasons to Visit a Registered Dietitian Nutritionist (RDN)

 You’re Pregnant or Trying to Get Pregnant

-Proper nutrition is vital at all stages of life, but none quite as much as when you’re responsible for not just your nutrition, but that of your baby as well.
-A registered dietitian nutritionist can help make sure you get vital nutrients such as folate, especially during the first three months of pregnancy, and manage pregnancy associated blood pressure and glucose impairments.
+Proper nutrition is vital at all stages of life, but even more so when you’re responsible for not just your nutrition, but that of your baby as well.
+A registered dietitian nutritionist can help make sure you get vital nutrients such as folate, especially during the first three months of pregnancy, and manage pregnancy-associated blood pressure and glucose impairments.

 You’ve got a Picky Eating Crew at Home